Custom package

 list of weak references to the object (if defined)

-click(entity=None, reply_to=None, comment_to=None, silent=False, clear_draft=False, hide_via=False, background=None)
+async click(entity=None, reply_to=None, comment_to=None, silent=False, clear_draft=False, hide_via=False, background=None)

 Clicks this result and sends the associated message.